varazir/join/README.md

                   lower in the notification list.
 Values from -2 (lowest priority) to 2 (highest priority).
 Default is 2.

     -smsnumber:   Phone number to send an SMS to.
-If you want to set an SMS you need to set this and the smstext values
-                  %U%_OBS This is sent from your phone and will be charged according to that%_%U
+If you want to set an SMS you need to set this and the smstext values OBS This is sent from your phone and will be charged according to that.

     -smstext:     Some text to send in an SMS.
 If you want to set an SMS you need to set this and the smsnumber values